About

 Brief Professional Bio

-I have taught economics, finance and mathematics for over a decade, and my research has been published in several journals, and has been presented at several conferences around the U.S., Europe and Asia.
+My research has been published in several journals, and has been presented at several conferences around the U.S., Europe and Asia.
 My first book — Optimal Operating Strategies Under Stochastic Cash Flows — was published in 2011.

 Research Interests